SmithLabBio/popai/docs/usage/parsinginput.rst

 As an alternative to a set of gene alignments, the user can provide a vcf.
 In the config file, set alignments = None, and add vcf = /path/to/input.vcf below.

+Note: if your VCF does not contain information on contig lengths, you must supply the expected contig length via a "length" argument in the config file's Data section.

 ------------
 Pop File
 ------------